 • Implementing Remote Security (PCI 8.1)

-Malware can land on an employee's remote device at any time, which is why the continuous monitoring of critical files can allow organizations to ensure their data and devices are protected in real-time.
-A file integrity monitoring tool with the ability to completely reverse negative changes to critical files can offer additional protection in excess of PCI regulatory requirements.
+Malware can land on an employee's remote device at any time, which is why continuous monitoring of critical files can allow organizations to ensure their data and devices are protected in real-time.
+A file integrity monitoring tool that can completely reverse negative changes to critical files can offer additional protection in excess of PCI regulatory requirements.

 3. Opt for Company-Issued Equipment